Writing a Plugin

 The Serve method is thread-safe.
 It runs in a separate goroutine managed by the Endure container.
 One note is that you should unblock it when calling Stop on the container.
 Otherwise, the service will be killed after the timeout (which can be set in Endure).

-Collecting dependencies in runtime
+Collecting dependencies at runtime

 RoadRunner provides a way to collect dependencies at runtime via the Collects interface.
 This is very useful for middlewares or extending plugins with additional functionality without changing them.